 Diet and health

 Even poor Bholaya usually eat fish and a little meat.
 So they tend to have a better balanced diet than poor people in the North of Bangladesh where the diet relies very heavily on rice.
 But the fish, such as the very bony but tasty hilsa, swim in polluted waters, which is not good for the fishers or the eaters.
-And the price of rice, much of it imported, is still critical for them: it rocketed for a while after the cyclone in Burma in 2008 and spiked again in 2010 after the floods in Pakistan.
+And the price of rice, much of it imported, is still critical for them: it can fluctuate dramatically in the wake of natural disasters; most recently both harvests failed in 2017 compounded by the influx of Rohingya refugees.